Brief data for post-7-inertia

 7- We will get the same value of Ix as estimated by using a horizontal strip, which is=bh^3/12.8- k^2x=Ix/A=bh^3/(12(0.50b*h))=h^2/6.

-Moment of inertia for the right-angle- Ix at the CG.
+Moment of inertia for the right-angle- Ix at and radius of gyration.

 How to get inertia for right-angle-Ix but at the CG?